 Formulas:

-The turns ratio of the transformer determines the output voltage in relation to the input voltage.
+The transformers turns ratio decides the output voltage in terms of the input voltage.

 Np / Ns = Vp / Vs